-The Graduate Program in Acoustics is over 50 years old, beginning in 1965.
+The Graduate Program in Acoustics is over 55 years old, beginning in 1965.
 Since that time, we have had over 700 graduates.
-Now we want to make sure we do all we can to ensure that you also successfully complete all of the program requirements so that you can participate in Penn State's commencement ceremonies.
+Today we want to do all we can to ensure that you also successfully complete all the program requirements so that you can participate in Penn State's commencement ceremonies.